LucasDelfino92/morrowindsharp/modlist.md

   - Clean with TESTool and tes3cmd.

 ## VISUALS

+These mods aim to improve specific visual aspects of the game I personally found deficient, especially when the game is paired alongside MGE XE in the case of water sources.
+This section also includes mods to make interiors and nights darker, and add groundcover to most of Morrowind's regions.
+Other little mods included tweak certain silly-looking meshes, or add neat visual effects to some of the game's statics.

 - [**Apel's Rain Replacer**](https://www.nexusmods.com/morrowind/mods/42555) by Apel and HedgeHog-12: replaces rain with a more heavy rain look.
 - [**Arukinn's Better Books and Scrolls**](https://www.nexusmods.com/morrowind/mods/43100/) by Arukinn: replaces all the books, book pages and scroll textures with ones that have the look and feel of the original textures.